evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

         Preferred-Languages: en, es, fr

         # Probe/Measurement description
-        Description: This is the description of the measurement
+        Description: This is a description of the measurement.
+The in-band probe attribution was used by [I-D.draft-vyncke-v6ops-james].

 # Out-of-band Probe Attribution